open-resources/physics_bank/content/public/016.Waves/Traveling Waves/Travelling_wave_derivation/Travelling_wave_derivation.md

     quill-theme: snow
     directory: clientFilesQuestion
     source-file-name: sample.html
+myst:
   substitutions:
     params:
       vars:
         title: Travelling wave derivation
       part1:
         ans1:
           value: Line 1
           feedback: Great!
 You got it.
         ans2:
           value: Line 2
           feedback: This is just factoring of $\omega$ inside the function so it is okay.
         ans3:
           value: Line 3
           feedback: To follow one displacement of the travelling wave as a function of time and position you hold the phase constant, so it is valid to set the derivative of the phase with respect to time equal to zero to find the speed the wave moves at.
         ans4:
           value: Line 4
           feedback: Both the mass and angular frequency do not depend on time for the wave, so this derivative has been properly taken and is consistent.
         ans5:
           value: Line 5
           feedback: Rearranging Equation (4) does give $\frac{dx}{dt} = \frac{1}{m\omega}$,
             which would be positive and represent the speed.
 ---
 # {{ params.vars.title }}
 A student wants to understand how fast a travelling wave described by $D(x, t) = A\sin(kx - \omega t)$ is moving and carries out the following derivation.